 Hokkaido is home to some of the best resorts, known for deep powder, excellent conditions, and scenery.
 Travelling from Tokyo to Hokkaido requires a flight to Sapporo, and then a few hours’ drive by car or shuttle bus.

-Niseko is in the northern part of Hokkaido and consistently featured on the World’s Best list for skiing and snowboarding.
+Niseko is in the northern part of Hokkaido and is consistently featured on the World’s Best list for skiing and snowboarding.
 At the same time, popularity makes it one of the busiest during peak season.
 There are around 50 kilometers of well-groomed terrain with ski areas that have the highest average snowfalls in Japan of 15 meters.
-The resort is one of the largest and renowned for its deep, high-quality and consistent soft powder snow and long runs, ideal for families and skiers of all levels.
+The resort is one of the largest and renowned for its deep, high-quality, and consistent soft powder snow and long runs, ideal for families and skiers of all levels.

 Nagano prefecture

-Nagano is known for its mountains, architecture and hot springs.
+Nagano is known for its mountains, architecture, and hot springs.
 A one-way trip from Tokyo takes less than 2 hours by train.

 Hakuba Valley is an internationally renowned resort in the Northern Japan Alps.
 After all, the valley hosted the 1998 Winter Olympics.
 Home to around 10 resorts, with more than 200 runs, the terrains are known for consistent snowfall, producing bottomless powder snow.
 The conditions are frequently good with slopes a bit steeper than the ones found in Hokkaido.
-For those travelling from Tokyo, Hakuba is easily commutable by bullet train.
-Nearby is the famous Snow Monkey Park, where visitors can observe monkeys bathe in onsens.
+For those traveling from Tokyo, Hakuba is easily commutable by bullet train.
+Nearby is the famous Snow Monkey Park, where visitors can observe monkeys bathing in onsens.

 Gifu prefecture